-The input is made via a tab-delimited text file which contains all measured noble gas concentrations plus initial/default values for the parameters.
-The file has 17 colums and the first row is used for a header.
+The data input to Noble90 is made via a tab-delimited text file which contains all measured noble gas concentrations and isotope ratios plus initial/default values for the parameters.
+The file must have 29 colums and the first row can be used for a header.